tyler0852/tylers-tacc-research/docs/tms/meeting-4.md

    printf "[dn]\nCN=localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```

 - This was done inside tms_server
 - This created two files `server.crt` and `server.key`

 ## Road Blockers and Questions

+#### Attempt at Running Loadtest With and Without TLS

+- With TLS: all attempts failed, certificate not trusted
+- With No-TLS: getversion worked, scaled 10×100k requests fine
+- Auth endpoints (createkey, getclient, getkey): 401 unauthorized or missing env vars
+- Summary: only getversion ran successfully, TLS and auth scenarios still blocked

 ## What's Next!

+- Meet with one of you early next week and demo loadtest